KevinAst/astx-redux-util/UserGuide/originalReducerState.md

 Here are the significant take-away points of interest:

-- If your conditionalReducer comparators never reason about
+- If your conditionalReducer conditionalFn never reasons about
   originalReducerState:
   * Then you have NO worries whatsoever!

-- If your conditionalReducer comparators DO reason about
+- If your conditionalReducer conditionalFn DOES reason about
   originalReducerState:

   * In the normal use case (where your conditionalReducer is orchestrated by a joinReducers - in the first order), then you STILL have NOTHING to worry about!

-    Please Note: The points above cover 99.9% of all use cases!
+    **Please Note:** The points above cover 99.9% of all use cases!

   * If however, your conditionalReducer is invoked in a less conventional way, then you must manually supply the appropriate